housepower/clickhouse_sinker/README.md

 clickhouse_sinker is a sinker program that transfer kafka message into [ClickHouse](https://clickhouse.yandex/).

+Refers to [design](./design.md) for how it works.

 ## Features

 - Uses Native ClickHouse client-server TCP protocol, with higher performance than HTTP.
 - Easy to use and deploy, you don't need write any hard code, just care about the configuration file
-- Support multiple parsers: csv, fastjson, gjson.
+- Support multiple parsers: fastjson(recommended), gjson, csv.
 - Support multiple Kafka client: sarama, kafka-go.
-- Custom parser support.
 - Support multiple sinker tasks, each runs on parallel.
 - Support multiply kafka and ClickHouse clusters.
 - Bulk insert (by config `bufferSize` and `flushInterval`).